oliviodare/oliviodare.com/index.md

 ![Max Bautista Perpinyà (oliviodare)]({{ oliviodare.com }}/max.jpeg){: style="float: left;width: 400px"}
 # Hello, my name is Max.

-My name is Max Bautista Perpinyà, PhD researcher in the History and Philosophy of Science based at UCLouvain (Belgium).
+My name is Max Bautista Perpinyà, I am a PhD researcher in the History and Philosophy of Science, based at UCLouvain (Belgium).
 I am an *Aspirant* Fellow of the Belgian National Science Fund (FNRS), [working on](bio.html#what-i-am-doing-now) the history of ecology, forestry, and environmentalism in Spain in the last decades of the twentieth century.

-*Welcome* to my website.
+Welcome to my website.
 On these pages, you'll find a sort of open CV.
 The basic structure is this:

 1/ My [academic biography](bio.html).